Powerlearnproject/se-day1-assignment-chrisorigi/README.md

 - Regular reassessment of project goals and timelines.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+-
+Testing is a critical aspect of QA and involves various types of testing, including:
+  - Unit Testing: Testing individual components or modules of software.
+  - Integration Testing: Testing interactions between different components or subsystems.
+  - System Testing: Testing the entire software system as a whole.
+  - Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
+  -
+Importance of Quality Control:
+Quality control measures such as code reviews, automated testing, and continuous integration help identify and fix defects early in the development process, leading to higher-quality software products.

 #Part 2: Introduction to AI and Prompt Engineering